IcelandOfficial Name: Republic of Iceland

 Many routes in the interior of the country are impassable until July due to muddy conditions caused by snowmelt.
 If you are driving in the interior of Iceland, you should consider traveling with a second vehicle.
 Always inform someone of your travel plans.
 For information on current road conditions throughout the country, please consult the Public Roads Administration (Vegagerdin) website.
-This website can show you in real-time the status of most roads in Iceland, color coded depending on the status.
+This website can show you in real-time, the status off most roads in Iceland, color coded depending on the status.

 For recorded weather information in English, call the Icelandic Weather Office (Vedurstofa Islands): 522-6000 (during regular office hours) or 902-0600; press 1 for English (pay-per-minute service available 24 hours a day).

 Icelandic law requires drivers to keep headlights on at all times.
-Talking on cell phones while driving is prohibited, except when using a hands-free system, and is subject to a fine of 5000 Icelandic Kronur (approximately 45 U.S. dollars).
+Talking on cell phones while driving is prohibited, except when using a hands-free system, and is subject to a fine of 5000 Icelandic Kronur (approximately 45 USD).
 Unless otherwise posted, the speed limit is 50 km/h in urban areas and 30 km/h in residential areas.
 In rural areas, the speed limit depends on the type of road: on dirt and gravel roads, the speed limit is 80 km/h; on paved highways, the speed limit is 90 km/h.
 It is illegal to turn right on a red light.
 At four-way intersections, the right of way goes to the driver on the right; in traffic circles, drivers in the inside lane have the right of way.
 Many intersections in the capital have cameras to catch traffic violators.

 The use of seatbelts is mandatory in both the front and rear seats, and children under the age of six must be secured in a special car seat designed for their size and weight.
 Drivers are held responsible for any passenger under the age of 15 not wearing a seatbelt.
 No one shorter than 140 centimeters, lighter than 40 kilograms (or 88 pounds), or younger than 12 years of age is allowed to ride in a front seat equipped with an airbag.